 Managers and executives may work in the U.S. for up to seven years and those with specialized skills or knowledge for up to five years, depending upon the individual’s qualifications and the company’s goals.

-It usually takes 2-4 months for a normal L-1 to get processed, though Premium Processing is available at an additional charge.
-For an L-1 covered by a blanket approval, processing is about 1-3 weeks.
+It usually takes 2-4 months for a regular L-1 application to be processed, however 15-day Premium Processing is available at an additional charge.
 This gives companies the ability to have highly knowledgeable and experienced employees step into U.S. roles on short notice.

 Spouses and Children